 APPLICABILITY

-All employees where not in conflict with a collective bargaining agreement
+All employees, including temporary, where not in conflict with a collective bargaining agreement

 ATTACHMENTS

+BOLI Inspection Notice

+DEFINITIONS

-NoneDEFINITIONSAlso refer to State HR Policy 10.000.01, Definitions.
+Also refer to State HR Policy 10.000.01, Definitions.

 POLICY

+General

+Employee personnel records and their official personnel file documents prior to 2019 are not required to be uploaded to the Department of Administrative Services human resources information system.

+Upon transfer or reemployment, agencies shall be responsible for requesting copies of paper personnel records and employee official personnel file documents prior to 2019 from an employee's previous agency.

 Official Personnel File

-The official employee personnel record shall be established, maintained and reside in the employee's current agency or the agency under contract or agreement to provide human resources services.
+The official employee personnel record shall be established, maintained and reside in the Department of Administrative Services human resource information system.

-The documents contained in the official employee personnel record, paper or electronic, are outlined in OAR 166-300-0040(9), Employee Personnel Records.
+The documents contained in the official employee personnel file are outlined in OAR 166-300-0040(7), Employee Personnel Records.

-No information reflecting critically upon an employee shall be placed in the employee's personnel record unless the employee is notified.
+No information reflecting critically upon an employee shall be placed in the employee's official personnel file unless the employee is notified.

 The employee is entitled to prepare a written explanation/response regarding critical information believed to be incorrect or a misrepresentation of facts.
-The written explanation/response shall be included as part of the employee's personnel file and retained until the related critical documents are removed.
+The written explanation/response shall be included as part of the employee's official personnel file and retained until the related critical documents are removed.

-The system of record shall be maintained by the Chief Human Resources Office human resources information system.

-Transferring Records

-Receiving agencies shall be responsible for requesting access to or copies of the official personnel record from a transferring employee's sending agency.

-If an employee works for more than one agency, each agency h a s a c c e s s t o a n d maintains t h e official employee personnel record for its position.
-The employee's complete official record, with any prior agency personnel documents, shall reside in the agency at which the employee works permanent full-time.

-If an employee separates from one agency, the receiving agency shall request access to or copies of the official personnel record from the sending agency.
+The Department of Administrative Services human resource information system is the system of record.

 Medical Records

-Records containing an employee’s medical history shall be kept separate from an employee’s personnel record or any other employee records as required by the American with Disabilities Act, federal and state leave laws.
+Records containing an employee’s medical history shall be kept in the Department of Administrative Services human resource information system.

+Medical records are not personnel records and must be kept separate from all other employee personnel records, as required by the American with Disabilities Act, federal, and state leave laws.

-Medical files may contain documents as outlined in OAR 166-300-0040(8), Employee Medical Records.
+Medical files may contain documents as outlined in OAR 166-300-0040(6), Employee Medical Records.

-Transferring or requesting access to records shall be done in accordance with (1)(b) above.

 Other Records

-All other personnel records shall be maintained in accordance with the State Archives Division; OAR 166-300-0035, Payroll Records, OAR 166-300-0040, Personnel Records and OAR 166-300-0045 Risk Management Records.
+All other personnel records shall be maintained in accordance with the State Archives Division regulations—OAR 166-300-0035 (Payroll Records), OAR 166-300-0040 (Personnel Records), and OAR 166-300-0045 (Risk Management Records)—and shall be entered into the Department of Administrative Services Human Resource Information System (HRIS) as the corresponding document types become available within the system.

-Additional information and reference materials may be found in the online HR Reference Guide.
+Transferring Records

+Records stored in the Department of Administrative Services human resource information system will be available to an employee’s current agency of employment.

+If an employee works for more than one agency, each agency has access to and maintains the personnel record for the position.

 Inspection of Records